na-na-hi/renget/archive/rzimh.md

 "Right?
 I'll be here!"
 Inigo said, standing up as she did.
 He watched her leave and disappear into the crowd.
 He sat back down to amused looks from Hiro and Orochi.

 "Sooo.. you two huh?"
-Orochi said, smiling like the chesire cat.
+Orochi said, smiling like the Cheshire cat.

 Inigo narrowed his eyes, "I'm only here as a favor to her, purely professional."